zml2008/confabricate/README.md

 # Confabricate

-A mod that provides Configurate, plus useful utilities, for a Fabric environment.
+A mod that provides Configurate's core, gson and hocon serializers, and useful utilities for a Fabric environment.

 ## Fabric-specific features